Skip to content

 When is a Performance Improvement Plan Necessary?

-Employers can tailor a performance improvement plan template to fit any problem.
+Employers can tailor a performance improvement plan review template to fit any problem.
 For example, a PIP may focus on improving work quality, goal setting, or meeting growth numbers.
 Correctly implemented, an employee improvement plan may work wonders for struggling employees.
 It will give employees exact instructions on how to improve and a clear metric for measuring their improvement.

 In order to be effective, PIPs must be motivated by a sincere desire to help employees improve.
 Because of their reputation, PIPs may make employees nervous.
 This means managers issuing PIPs should be prepared to communicate clearly about their expectations, check in regularly, and support employees.
 All of this will help boost employee morale.